Circumferential Road 3: History

 The development of a major road network in Manila was first conceived in the Metropolitan Thoroughfare Plan of 1945, predicting that the metropolis would expand further to the shorelines of Laguna de Bay.
 The plan proposed the laying of circumferential roads 1 to 6 and radial roads 1 to 10.

 The route was originally planned to be a complete beltway around the city of Manila, from Navotas in the north to Pasay at the south.
 In 1978, the feasibility study conducted by the Japan International Cooperation Agency of the road was conducted, consisting of two projects: the main route between Ayala Avenue, Makati, and Rizal Avenue, Caloocan, and a spur leading to Balintawak, with a total length of 15 km.
-However, possibly due to right of way issues, the part between San Juan and Makati was not completed.
+The missing link between Makati and San Juan was never built due to right of way issues.
+However, the government opted to construct two elevated expressways instead, with the Skyway Stage 3 and NLEX Connector.
 The Metro Manila Skybridge was supposed to be the missing link of the route between G. Araneta Avenue in Quezon City and South Avenue in Makati, with several interchanges.
-However, it was cancelled due to the Skyway Stage 3 project occupying the portion of the San Juan River.
+However, it was shelved due to the Skyway Stage 3 project occupying the portion of the San Juan River.
 South Avenue, Ayala Avenue Extension, and Gil Puyat Avenue were later removed from the alignment of C-3.

+Alignment proposals

+A street sign for Makati Avenue in Makati marked as "C3 National Road".
+Its segment north of Gil Puyat Avenue was proposed as part of the C-3 network but never formally materialized.

 In the JICA-conducted study, the elevated Expressway Route C-3, was also planned as early as 1993 to traverse above the C-3 alignment from Navotas to Mandaluyong.
 Also, another proposal in the late 1990s, called the R-10/C-3 Expressway, totaling the length of 7.5 km from the Metro Manila Skyway to the Manila North Harbor, with a solicited proposal submitted by the joint venture of the Philippine National Construction Corporation and Kværner of Norway.
 The completion of this project will allow cargo traffic to pass without being hampered by urban congestion.
 In 2003, JICA also conducted a study again on the elevated expressway under a planned public-private partnership, with a length of 16.59 km (C-3 Expressway has a length of 8.99 km), and in 2007, there are plans to extend the Metro Manila Skyway towards the port area as a linkage, but was only realized by the C-3–R-10 spur of NLEX Harbor Link and Skyway Stage 3 constructed and opened more than two decades later.

+Another proposal for C-3 suggested a new alignment connecting N. Domingo Street to Hoover Street in San Juan, continuing to Makati via Gomezville Street, Nueve de Febrero Street, the present-day F. Martinez Avenue, Maysilo Circle, San Francisco Street, and Coronado Street in Mandaluyong, the Makati–Mandaluyong Bridge, and finally Makati Avenue and Gil Puyat Avenue in Makati.